changju784/5G-Network-Drone-Testing/README.md

 The overall vision of this project is to use machine learning to model 5G network performance up to 400 feet above the ground.
 Specific deliverables include:

   - Software to automatically run network speed tests and save the results (measure network upload and download speeds)
-  - Machine learning model of upload and download speed up to 400 feet above the ground
+  - Machine learning model of upload and download speeds up to 400 feet above the ground

 ## Users and Personas of this Project